Cognition in Context

-I am a graduate assistant in the Applied Linguistics department at Georgia State University where I teach in the intensive english program, take coures, and research using big datasets.
-My research is focused on learner language development, computational linguistics, and corpus methods.
+I am a graduate student in the department of psychology and human development at Vanderbilt University where I study language learning and educational technology.
+My research is focused on learner language development, learning analytics, and open science.

 My perspective on language acquisition is that it is mostly a process of acquiring word knowledge, rather than grammatical knowledge.
 My research primarily focuses on developing metrics of word knowledge.
 I am exploring how these metrics can be combine with other tools to benefit assessment, dynamic feedback, and personalization in AI-assisted learning.

 (In progress) PhD in Cognitive Science

 M.A. in Linguistics, TESOL specialization, 2021

 B.A. in Comparative Literature, 2016

 University of California, Los Angeles